 29A.
 Abandoned vehicle wrecks — s.
 3.40A

-For the purposes of the definition of “abandoned vehicle wreck” in section 3.40A(5)(c) —
+For the purposes of the definition of “abandoned vehicle wreck” in section 3.40A(5)(c) of the Act —

 (a) the prescribed value is “$200”; and

 (b) the prescribed manner in which that value is to be calculated is that the value is to be based on the local private sale value of a vehicle of the same, or a similar, model, year and condition.